HpropHeap Predicates

 Postconditions: Type, Syntax, and Extensionality

-In general, a postcondition has type val hprop, which is equivalent to val state Prop.
+In general, a postcondition has type val hprop, which is equivalent to val heap Prop.
 The postcondition thereby capture the properties of both the output value and the output state.

 Implicit Type Q : val hprop.